 - writing a lab report,

-- interviewing a professor, and
+- interviewing upper-year students, and

 - working with Canadian students on a cross-cultural communications project.